 Once exams were finished we had a long wait for things to settle and to find out the new location of training.
 Our CP stayed in touch the whole way through, checking in with each other; some even met to go plane spotting!
 I can’t stress enough how important it is to stay in touch with each other over these unsettling times.

-After things settled slightly with Covid, we found out our CP was to be sent out in 2 groups to the training centre in Ponte de Sor Portugal.
+After things settled slightly with Covid, we found out our CP was to be sent out in 2 groups to continue.
 Although in any other ‘normal’ circumstance I would have been over the moon to find this out, I was 2 days away from completing training for the NHS 111 as a health advisor.
 So I made the tough decision to leave my CP and remain in the UK until the New Year.
 Aviation is an ever changing industry where you are constantly learning and gaining experience, so gaining additional skills in the meantime is never a bad idea.

 Once the new year came, I knew I was ready to restart my flight training.
 I’ve been at the Cranfield base for 1 month so far and absolutely loving it!
 Initially I was apprehensive to start, as due to Covid I would be living in a hotel.
 However, the accommodation is great and we are supported financially by L3Harris to help with the cost of meals.
 Everyone at Cranfield is friendly and immediately make you feel welcome.
 All the instructors are professional, friendly and know exactly how to explain things if you don’t get it first time.
 Despite the winter weather, we’ve still been able to get up flying fairly often.
 Time has absolutely flown by, and I have my first solo in the upcoming week!
 I cannot express, how good it feels to finally be back in the uniform and putting to use all that knowledge from ground school!